dylangarrett/javascript30/README.md

 **05 - Flex Panels**
 *Key learnings*

 + First time working with flex panels.
-Very interested in learning more.
+Very interested in learning more
-+ Good introduction to using toggle to adjust CSS and classes.
++ Good introduction to using toggle to adjust CSS and classes
-+ More event listeners.
++ More event listeners

+**06 - Ajax Type Ahead**
+*Key learnings*

++ Introduction to promises and the .then method
++ Implementing regular expressions
++ Keyup event listener
++ Putting the map and filter methods into practice
++ Googling the difference between 'practice' and 'practise' as a result of the above learning